 Since 2006, we and certain other TFT-LCD panel producers have been subject to an investigation by the U.S. Department of Justice, various and separate claims brought by direct and indirect purchasers, and a number of legal proceedings brought by attorneys general of various states in the United States, with respect to possible anti-competitive activities in the TFT-LCD industry.
 We have since settled and resolved the investigation and various subsequent legal proceedings, with the exception of the attorney general of the Commonwealth of Puerto Rico.
 The settlements were duly approved by the applicable courts and, in the case of the state attorneys general actions, by their respective state governments.
-As of April 26, 2021, we have not been served with the complaint from the attorney general of the Commonwealth of Puerto Rico.
+In October 2022, the United States District Court for the District of Puerto Rico dismissed the case without prejudice for failure to prosecute.

 We have also been subject to investigations outside of the United States, including by the European Commission, with respect to the same subject matter.
 We have since settled, resolved, and/or paid fines for such actual investigations brought by the relevant competition authorities.
 Following the European Commission's decision, various follow-on claims were initiated in the United Kingdom by various claimants alleging damages as a result of violation of European competition laws.
 We have since reached settlements with each of the claimants, with the exception of a follow-on damages claim filed by Granville Technology Group and others ("Granville") in the U.K. in December 2016.
-As of April 26, 2021, we are vigorously defending ourselves against claims by Granville.
+As of April 18, 2023, we are vigorously defending ourselves against claims by Granville.

 In addition, in December 2013, a class action complaint was filed by Hatzlacha, a consumer organization, on behalf of Israeli consumers against LG Display and other defendants in the Central District in Israel.
-As of April 26, 2021, we have not been served with the complaint from Hatzlacha.
+As of April 18, 2023, we have not been served with the complaint from Hatzlacha.